hackclub/outernet/README.md

 We also had to make sure that everyone found a place to sleep!
 That's where the sleeping pods came in.
 At check-in, we sorted folks into groups of approximately 20 people.
 They had a leader who would help them get settled in and then they'd all sleep in a similar area.

 It was certainly a change up from previous hackathons!
 In some ways, sleeping with comfortable gear is an improvement but sleeping in a shared space was certainly a new experience for some.

+### Guilds

+Guilds were a framework for hackers to do things during Outernet.
+If there's something a hacker would like to have at Outernet, they started a guild focused on it.
+There was once a time when everything had an associated guild - an engineers' guild, a musicians' guild, a farmers' guild etc. Each guild contributed something specific back to society.
+At Outernet, guilds were much the same; each guild has a specific theme / purpose and all of them will contribute to the overall atmosphere of our camp.

+Guilds brought the campground alive.
+Each of them brought their own unique thing to the event ranging from crochet materials to boat building tools.
+The full list of guilds is at `guilds.md`.

+* Ask Alex to expand

 ### Shenangians & Entertainment